 What Ribs Are Best For Smoking?

-I love baby back ribs.
+We love baby back ribs.
 No, they’re not from baby pigs, and they’re called baby back ribs because they’re smaller than the other rib bones and are cut from near the top of the back where the ribs meet the spine.

-Baby back ribs smoke nicely and I like not paying for a huge amount of bone.
+Baby back ribs smoke nicely and we like not paying for a huge amount of bone.
 However, you can also smoke St. Louis-style ribs, which are larger and meatier, or any cut of spare ribs.
 This recipe is scaled and timed for baby back ribs.

 How To Make The Best 3-2-1 Ribs On Your Pellet Smoker